Perfect clean eating dinner. Warm cauliflower salad with crispy chickpeas, sun-dried tomatoes and Kalamata olives, all tossed in a miso dressing.

 Cauliflower.
 Sun-dried tomatoes.
 Kalamata olives.
 Spicy, crispy chickpeas.
 Feta cheese.
 Oregano/Marjoram/Basil.

 You can’t go wrong with these ingredients no matter what you do.
-Case in point: this dish is a simple roast and sauté, but I also make a killer pasta dish with mashed chickpeas, and most of these ingredients (I’ll be posting it soon).
-This salad can be eaten by itself still warm from the stove, or stuffed into pita pockets.
-If you’re partial to flatbreads (and who isn’t??), serve it as a gourmet thin-crust pizza.
+For example, this cauliflower salad is a simple roast and sauté that comes together with little fuss.
+Or this: I also make a killer pasta dish with mashed chickpeas, and most of these ingredients (I’ll be posting it soon).
+But back to this cauliflower salad, it can be eaten by itself still warm from the stove, or stuffed into pita pockets.
+Or, if you’re partial to flatbreads (and who isn’t?), serve it as on a gourmet thin-crust pizza.
 It’s all good.

 Besides featuring flavors that dance well together, I love this dish for its make-ahead aspects.
 Just roast the cauliflower and chickpeas over a relaxing weekend, and sauté them with the remaining ingredients just before dinner at the end of a busy day.